aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ```bash
 telnet localhost
 ```
-Type “hello”
+Type "hello"

 > Hint: if you have connectivity problems, make sure both systems are on the same subnet (the IP addresses start the same).
-If you have problems in the IMS labs using VMs (not oVirt), consider setting networking to “bridged”.
+If you have problems in the IMS labs using VMs (not oVirt), consider setting networking to "bridged".

 Look at the alert output, and confirm that your alert has been logged, and it includes your name in the output.